12 Top-Rated Day Trips from Toronto

 Today, there are many ways to see the roaring falls, from boat trips to the base of the falls to feel the mist on your face, to wandering tunnels behind the falls for a glimpse of the backside of this curtain of water.
 One of the most popular options is a trip up the Skylon Tower for a bird's-eye view over the falls and the entire area.

 As a day trip, Niagara Falls can't be beat.
 There are countless things to do here for all ages.
-The town of Niagara Falls, located right at the falls, has long maintained a carnival-like atmosphere, making it a fun spot for families.
+The town of Niagara Falls, located right at the falls, has an almost carnival-like atmosphere, making it a fun spot for families.

 For visitors driving themselves, pay parking is available at the falls, near the water's edge.
 The town, the falls, and many of the various attractions are all within walking distance of the car parking area.

 Accommodation: Where to Stay in Niagara Falls, Canada: Best Areas & Hotels